-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do for VA?".

-The Light Electronic Action Framework (LEAF) is a government-off-the-shelf (GOTS) platform for digitizing multilayered, time-consuming processes.
-Built by VA for VA, it empowers non-technical users to implement workflows and digital forms that allow for faster turnaround, complete transparency, national standardization, and status tracking.
+VA Light Electronic Action Framework Cloud Assessing (LEAF) is a government-off-the-shelf (GOTS) platform for digitizing multilayered, time-consuming processes.
+Built by VA for VA, it empowers VA employees and business lines the ability to implement workflows and digital forms.
+This allows for faster turnaround, complete transparency, national standardization, and the ability to track the status of the wokflow.